Roeegg2/funderberker/README.md

 # Funderberker

-Funderberker is a WIP minimal type 1 VMM written in Rust.
+Funderberker is a WIP type 1 VMM written in Rust, with a focus on customizability and performance.
+It uses as few dependencies as possible, implementing close to everything from scratch which reduces code bloat, and improves performance and stability.

-Currently only x86_64 is supported, but support for aarch64 (and possibly RISC-V when it's HA virtualization is more mature) is planned.
+Currently only `x86_64` (both `Intel` and `AMD` CPUs) is supported, but support for `aarch64` (and possibly `RISC-V` when it's HA virtualization is more mature) is planned.

-See [this](kernel/Cargo.toml) for all available features.
+See [this list](kernel/Cargo.toml) of all available features.

 ## Building